WICG/web-app-launch/explainer.md

     }

 * `waitUntil` delays the user agent from launching and waits for the promise.
-  If the promise rejects, the default launch behaviour resumes.
 * `preventDefault` is analogous to [`FetchEvent`](https://www.w3.org/TR/service-workers-1/#fetch-event-section)'s
   `respondWith` method.
 If it is called (during the `launch` event handler), it stops the user agent from launching.
 Nothing further happens (the user agent assumes the app has handled it).
+  If any promise passed to `waitUntil` rejects, stop the launch, as if `preventDefault` was called.
 * The `launch` event is considered to be "allowed to show a popup", so that `Clients.openWindow` and `Client.focus` can be used.